 Catalyst Campus for Technology and Innovation

-The vision of Catalyst Campus for Technology and Innovation is to leverage an economic development cluster strategy that capitalizes on the competitive advantage of Southern Colorado’s aerospace, defense, advanced manufacturing, electronic, cyber security and technology industries to expand the region’s industrial base and create a distinctive position for Colorado Springs to compete in the regional, national and global aerospace, defense and technology economy.
-Located in downtown Colorado Springs, the campus currently spans ~10 acres and boasts 135,000+ SF of commercial space.
+The vision of Catalyst Campus for Technology and Innovation is to leverage an economic development cluster strategy that capitalizes on the competitive advantage of Colorado’s aerospace, defense and homeland security, advanced manufacturing, electronics, cybersecurity and information technology industries to expand the region’s industrial base and create a distinctive position for Colorado Springs to compete in the regional, national and global aerospace, defense and technology economies.
+Located in downtown Colorado Springs, the campus currently spans ~8 acres and boasts 135,000+ SF of commercial space.

-Catalyst Campus is a collaborative ecosystem where industry, small business, workforce training, entrepreneurs, start-ups and venture capital intersect with the diverse resources of a technology campus to create community, spark innovation and stimulate business growth.
-The Catalyst Campus mission to be a leading-edge incubator and accelerator offering entrepreneurs, start-ups and small to medium-sized business a scalable infrastructure platform that promotes technology advancement, and guides technology transfer from the government to the commercial market and vice versa.
+Catalyst Campus is designed as a collaborative ecosystem where industry, small business, workforce training, entrepreneurs, start-ups and venture capital intersect with the diverse resources of Southern Colorado create community, spark innovation and stimulate business growth.
+The mission of Catalyst Campus is to be a leading-edge incubator, accelerator and research and development facility offering small to medium-sized businesses a scalable infrastructure platform that promotes technology advancement and guides technology transfer from the government to the commercial market and vice versa.

 501(c)(6) – Southern Colorado Technology Alliance

-The mission of the Southern Colorado Technology Alliance (SCTA) is to promote, support and nurture the aerospace, defense, and dependent industries in Southern Colorado.
+The mission of the Southern Colorado Technology Alliance (SCTA) is to promote, support and nurture the aerospace, defense, and their dependent supply-chain industries in Southern Colorado and along Colorado’s Front Range.
 SCTA is a 501(c)(6) member-based, non-profit designed to leverage the passion and innovative spirit found in small businesses to collaborate, create, prototype, develop and deliver solutions for complex problems, quickly, reliably, and affordably.
 SCTA accelerates business growth by providing a platform to remove barriers and increase opportunities for members to bid on government and commercial contracts.